Antisemitism

 You will be responsible for crafting THREE response posts throughout the course.
 Please complete the week’s readings prior to crafting your responses.
 Each post should be 150-300 words.
 You must post your response by 5 pm PDT the evening before a particular set of texts will be discussed in class.

-In addition to the five posts responses, you will also be responsible for at least THREE brief replies of 50-100 words to your classmates’ responses.
+In addition to the three posts responses, you will also be responsible for at least THREE brief replies of 50-100 words to your classmates’ responses.
 You may choose to reply to any, and as many, of your classmates’ posts, but at minimum five.
 Please feel free to develop threads and conversations.

 The goals here are to ensure that you are staying engaged with the course material throughout the duration.